Zinabuf/GCIM/README.md

 <div align="justify">To conduct a GCIM analysis, we must use the same data format as **GxEprs**, especially in the discovery dataset.
 However, there is a slight difference in the target dataset, as the square of the exposure variables is not required.
 Here is an example of analysis using the R script in the following examples.</div>

 Data structure
-To obtain PRS of the exposure variable, follow the following, which is similar data input for the GxEprs GWAS for quantitative exposure variables with the exposure phenotype
+To generate the polygenic risk score (PRS) for the exposure variable, we performed a GWAS on the quantitative exposure phenotype, using the same type of input data as required for the GxEprs framework.

 ~~~
   FID  IID   Exposure